-It's 2017, and yet it's constantly a source of wonder how some people can't see that pregnant women and moms can be sensual and
+It's 2017, and yet it's constantly a source of wonder how some people can't see that pregnant women and moms can be sensual and nurturing at the same time.

 When Dr. Sofia Jawed-Wessel, an assistant professor at the University of Nebraska at Omaha and associate director of the Midlands Sexual Health Research Collaborative, asked men and women what were the first words that came to mind about pregnant sex, these were their responses: "gross," "awkward," "not sexy," "odd," "uncomfortable," "not worth the trouble," and "not worth the risk."